Tea bag: Plastics

-Tea bag-related activities
+Recreational and practical applications

 Decorative tea bags have become the basis for large collections and many collectors collect tea bags from around the world.
 Tea bag collector clubs are widely spread around the world and members consist of people interested in items related to teas.
 Online collector clubs often include catalogs of tea bags, as well as collection tracking tools.
 In addition, tea bag collectors often collect other tea-related items such as labels.
 These websites also provide forums for discussions and trade arrangements between collectors.

 Teabag folding began in the Netherlands and is often credited to Tiny van der Plas.
 It is a form of origami in which identical squares of patterned paper (cut from the front of tea bag wrappers) are folded, and then arranged in rosettes.
-These rosettes are usually used to decorate gift cards and it has become a popular craft in both the US and UK since 2000.
+These rosettes are usually used to decorate gift cards, and it has become a popular craft in both the US and UK since 2000.

-Soil scientists used standardized tea bags to measure the decomposition rate of organic materials in different soils.
+Soil scientists have used standardized tea bags to measure the decomposition rate of organic materials in different soils.